 The first season of the elite women's National Rugby League competition, known as NRLW, was completed in 2018.
-The competition started with four NRLW Clubs and has now expanded to include 6 NRLW Clubs.
-It is expected to grow to 10 NRLW Clubs in 2023.
+The competition started with four NRLW Clubs and has now expanded to include 10 NRLW Clubs.

-The elite men's National Rugby League competition, known as the NRL, had 16 teams in the reporting period.
-An additional team will be joining the competition in 2023.
+The elite men's National Rugby League competition, known as the NRL, had 16 teams in 2022, with a 17th team joining the competition in 2023.